 - Louisiana State Museum Carnival Exhibits - They say in order to appreciate, one must understand.
 The Louisiana State Museum exhibits important Mardi Gras mementos that cover the history and relevance of this ancient tradition.You must be 21 or older to enter the museum, due to the presence of video poker machines.

 - Mardi Gras Parade - The Mardi Gras krewes are the people behind every successful Mardi Gras celebration.
 These are groups who shell out money, time and effort on colorful floats, trinkets and throws.
 There are more than 50 krewes that join the parade every year, but there are 5 krewes that stand out and never fail to get everyone's attention: Krewe of Rex (regarded as the proponent of many Mardi Gras traditions, most sought-after among all krewes for the doubloon coins being thrown), Krewe of Zulu (famous for their "golden nugget" throws), Mardi Gras Indians (flagrant costumes year after year), Krewe of Bacchus (always a surprise who they're getting for the year's celebrity king) and Krewe of Endymion (features celebrity guests on their float).
-The Mardi Gras 2013 Parade is set to kick off on January 19 in the French Quarter with the Krewe du Vieux taking care of the festivities.
-Droves of tourists are expected to invade New Orleans from February 6, Wednesday, all the way to February 12, Fat Tuesday.
+The Mardi Gras 2014 Parade is set to kick off on February 15 in the French Quarter with the Krewe du Vieux taking care of the festivities.
+Droves of tourists are expected to invade New Orleans from February 15, Saturday, when the parade begins all the way to March 4.
 Fat Tuesday is a must-not-miss because well, it's Mardi Gras proper, and this is when all the best krewes come out.
 Wake up early because the grounds fill up by 8am.
 For a detailed parade schedule and route, visit: http://www.mardigrasneworleans.com/schedule.html.